siddhesh321995/cmsone-website/README.md

 ## Clientside setup
 - Copy and Paste public folder to your public root directory
 - Specify valid API_URL from public\js\common\app.js
-- Specify valid auth_key from data\auth.json
+- Add auth.json with any authkey at data/ folder. (this key will be used while configuring CMS from GUI)
-- Navigate to /admin from browser to complete setup using GUI
+- Navigate to /admin from browser to complete setup using GUI.

 ```
     <!-- Add following scripts to your public html pages to enable tracking and analysis -->
+    <script src="/vendor/jquery/3.5.1/jquery-3.5.1.min.js"></script>
     <script src="/js/common/polyfill.min.js"></script>
     <script src="/js/common/ajax.js"></script>
     <script src="/js/common/browser.js"></script>